-Cooper Brings Legal Heavyweights to Anti-tax Referendum Fight - The Tennessee Tribune
+Cooper Brings Legal Heavyweights to Anti-Tax Referendum Fight - The Tennessee Tribune

-NASHVILLE, TN – On September 4, 2018 Metro Council voted down a measure that would have let voters weigh in on the soccer stadium deal.
-Then At Large Councilman John Cooper, now Mayor John Cooper, voted for a referendum vote.
+NASHVILLE, TN —On Sept.
+4, 2018 Metro Council voted down a measure that would have let voters weigh in on the soccer stadium deal.
+Then At-Large Councilman John Cooper, now Mayor John Cooper, voted for a referendum vote.
 That was then, this is now.

 Cooper met with the Davidson County Election Commission two weeks ago urging them to block the Nashville Taxpayer Protection Act, the anti-tax referendum that also includes a provision aimed at stopping the soccer stadium construction at the Nashville Fairgrounds.